Render options

 By default, most Internet browsers will open a link pointing to a rendered video in a new tab and start playing it.

 If you want to force a browser to download a video instead of playing it, you can enable the Instant download option.
-This options is available on the UI under the Output Format settings.
+This option is available in the UI under the Output Format settings.

 Change file name